How much do I need to cover MVP costs and test my business idea?

-On one hand, MVP price is lower when you launch a website.
+On one hand, the total price is lower when you launch a website.
 You do not need to choose between iOS or Android app first.
 Also, evidence confirms that most of traffic comes from mobile websites:

 On the other, we all know that mobile apps are faster.
 Mobile app users can enjoy an offline mode if there is no Internet connection.
 Therefore, a mobile app can be your next step after your startup gets traction.

 Thus, both mobile apps and web apps are equally good.
 The only limitation might be MVP development costs.
 When choosing mobile app development, you need to keep in mind that costs will be doubled compared to a Web-first approach to produce source code for both iOS and Android platforms.

 Yes, you do.
 No excuses.

 Start with a website.
 Announce your presence, invest money in marketing to let people know about your product.
 In parallel, develop an app.
 Users will use the app only after they find information about you on your website or via other social media streams.
 They will not open your app if there is no info about you on the Web.
 They want to make sure they will benefit from your offer.